Retweets can quickly clutter your Twitter/X profile.

 Some deletion tools process your data on remote servers.
 If privacy is important, consider using a solution that runs locally on your own machine.

-Local tools allow you to remove retweets while keeping your account data entirely under your control.
+Local tools allow you to remove retweets while keeping the deletion workflow under your control.

 Final Thoughts